Wed at 11, her plight may end child marriage

 Johnson has spent the last five years lobbying lawmakers to stop the kind of abuse she suffered in her childhood.
 An effort to ban child marriage under the age of 16 got traction in the Florida House in 2014 but went nowhere in the Senate.
 Since then, Johnson's words have fallen on deaf ears.
 Doors have closed on her.
 Until recently.

-As incredulous as this may sound, Florida stands poised to become the first state in America to say no, unequivocally, to all marriages of minors.
+As incredible as this may sound, Florida stands poised to become the first state in America to say no, unequivocally, to all marriages of minors.

 Last year, Texas and Virginia enacted new laws limiting marriage to those 18 and over, but they made narrow exceptions for minors granted adult rights by the courts.
 The bills before the Florida legislature set 18 as the age for marriage and allow zero exceptions.